iit-DLSLab/basic-locomotion-isaaclab/README.md

 If you want only to deploy a trained policy on your robot, continue on [README_DEPLOY](https://github.com/iit-DLSLab/basic-locomotion-dls-isaaclab/blob/main/README_DEPLOY.md) otherwise on [README_TRAIN](https://github.com/iit-DLSLab/basic-locomotion-dls-isaaclab/blob/main/README_TRAIN.md).

 **For the train, check first the compatibility with IsaacLab and rsl-rl at the top of this readme.
-They indicated the releases that we tested.**.
+They indicate the releases that we tested.**.